Crazy Fellow: Reception

-A critic from The Times of India wrote that "Watch it if you don’t mind a simple story aided by good performances and numerous cinematic liberties".
+A critic from The Times of India wrote that "Watch it if you don't mind a simple story aided by good performances and numerous cinematic liberties".
 A critic from The New Indian Express wrote that "Overall, Crazy Fellow has all those ingredients and entertaining moments, making it a good time-pass watch for this weekend".

-A critic from 123telugu wrote that "On the whole, Crazy Fellow is a light hearted triangular love story which has okay comedy and good performances".
+Home media

+The film premiered on aha from 3 December 2022 in Telugu.